shriramt124/javascript/notes.md

 # non-primitive data type me --> heap memory
  jab bhi stack memory use hoti hai to jo bhi variable aapne declare kiya hai uski ek copy milti hai --> agar koi memory heap ke andar define hoti hai to wahan se original value ka refrence milta hai

+# imidiately invoked function in javascript

+A JavaScript immediately invoked function expression is a function defined as an expression and executed immediately after creation.
+The following shows the syntax of defining an immediately invoked function expression:

+(function(){
+    //...some code
+})();

+ # Why IIFEs
+When you define a function, the JavaScript engine adds the function to the global object.
+See the following example:

+function add(a,b) {
+    return a + b;
+}
+Code language: JavaScript (javascript)
+In web browsers, the JavaScript engine adds the add() function to the window global object:

+console.log(window.add);
+Code language: JavaScript (javascript)
+Likewise, if you declare a variable outside of a function using the var keyword, the JavaScript engine also adds the variable to the global object:

+var counter = 10;
+console.log(window.counter); // 10
+Code language: JavaScript (javascript)
+If you have many global variables and functions, then JavaScript engine will only release the memory allocated for them until the global object loses its scopes.

+As a result, the script may use the memory inefficiently.
+On top of that, having global variables and functions will likely cause name collisions.

+One way to prevent the functions and variables from polluting the global object is to use immediately invoked function expressions.